Jean-Quenault/front-helm/readme.md

 kubectl get services
 ```

-## Scaling the Application
+## Scaling the application
 To scale the application, you can update the `replicaCount` in the `values.yaml` file or use the Horizontal Pod Autoscaler (HPA) if configured.

-## Updating the Application
+## Updating the application
 To update the application, make changes to the Helm chart and upgrade the release:
 ```bash
 helm upgrade [release-name] ./
 ```

 ## Troubleshooting
-- **Pods in Pending State**: Check for resource limits, node availability, or taints in the cluster.
+- **Pods in pending state**: Check for resource limits, node availability, or taints in the cluster.
-- **Helm Release Name Conflicts**: Ensure that the release name is unique within the cluster.
+- **Helm release name conflicts**: Ensure that the release name is unique within the cluster.

-## Adding Nodes to the EKS Cluster
+## Adding nodes to the EKS cluster
 To handle increased load or demand, you can scale your EKS cluster by either increasing the size of an existing node group or by adding a new node group through the AWS EKS console.